 Being an X model, we expect to see the usual BMW SUV design language.
 However, since the X7 is a large luxury SUV, expect an exterior inspired mostly by the X6 .
 The SUV’s front will be defined by the company’s usual kidney grille, a front bumper with large air intake, and integrated front bumpers.

 The X7 will offer one of the most luxury interiors for a BMW SUV, same as the 7-Series limousine: high quality leather, wood insertions, and lots of new technologies.

-For the engine line-up, BMW will borrow the engine used in the X6: a 4.4 V8 engine with 400 hp and 450lb.-ft torque and a 3.0 inline six-cylinder engine that delivers 300 hp and 300 lb.-ft torque.
-An M version will use the company’s latest 4.4-liter V8 engine that delivers 555 hp at 6,000 rpm and 500 lb-ft of torque from 1500 to 5,650 rpm.
+For the engine line-up, BMW will borrow the engine used in the X6: a 4.4 V-8 engine with 400 horsepower and 450 pound-feet torque and a 3.0 inline-six-cylinder engine that delivers 300 horsepower and 300 pound-feet of torque.
+An M version will use the company’s latest 4.4-liter V-8 engine that delivers 555 horsepower at 6,000 rpm and 500 pound-feet of torque from 1500 to 5,650 rpm.
 The sprint from 0 to 60 mph will be made in around 5 seconds, while top speed will remain electronically limited to 155 mph.

 When Can I Get One?

-The BMW X7 will appear on the market sometime in 2013, with sales to begin in 2014.
+The BMW X7 will appear on the market sometime in 2016 as a 2017 model.

 The BMW Group is expanding capacity at its U.S. plant in Spartanburg, South Carolina.
 “To meet strong global demand for our BMW X models, we will invest a total of one billion U.S. dollars in our Spartanburg plant by 2016.
 This will increase annual production capacity by 50% up to 450,000 vehicles from 300,000 currently,” explained Chairman of the Board of Management of BMW AG, Norbert Reithofer, at a special ceremony in Spartanburg on Friday commemorating 20 years of production in the U.S.